 In addition to developing resources for students both students of the Journalism School and the community at large, the Tow Center is involved in producing new research related to the practice of digital journalism.

-The Tow Center also oversees the new dual-degree Master of Science Program in Computer Science and Journalism offered in conjunction with Columbia’s Fu Foundation School of Engineering and Applied Science.
-These students will receive highly specialized training in the digital environment, enabling them to develop technical and editorial skills in all aspects of computer-supported news gathering and digital media production.
+The Tow Center also oversees the dual-degree Master of Science Program in Computer Science and Journalism offered in conjunction with Columbia’s Fu Foundation School of Engineering and Applied Science.
+These students receive highly specialized training in the digital environment, enabling them to develop technical and editorial skills in all aspects of computer-supported news gathering and digital media production.

 Currently, those interested in pursuing academic work with the Tow Center must apply for and be accepted to the dual-degree Master of Science Program in Computer Science and Journalism program, for which application information and materials can be found here.
 However, the Tow Center faculty also regularly teach courses in both the Master of Science program and the Master of Arts program.

 Other students, alumi/ae, journalism or technology professionals, and members of the community can also connect with the Center by joining us for events, contributing to this site, or following us on Twitter @TowCenter.